luisbocanegra/kde-material-you-colors/README.md

 monitor = 1

 # Wallpaper plugin id (string)
-plugin = org.kde.images
+plugin = org.kde.image
 ```
-Save the sample configuration to `/home/luis/.config/kde-material-you-colors/config.conf`
+Save the sample configuration to `~/.config/kde-material-you-colors/config.conf`

-And `kde-material-you-colors` with no arguments from terminal to test it.
+And run `kde-material-you-colors` with no arguments from terminal to test it.

 # Start on login with systemd
 After testing your configuration you can enable the user service to start on login: